n8sworkspace/CSCI-205-Final/README.md

 ```
 Providing the ls command will "list" (definition of ls) the current directory files and folders;

-Within the current directory, you should see a directory like this
+Within the current directory, you should see a directory like this "28-0000075dd99c".
-"28-0000075dd99c".
 Change to this directory by calling the directory by using the following code.
 (Note- if your 28-xxx... does not match, change it appropriately or use the Linux systems’ autocomplete by starting to type " cd 28-00” (then the tab key and it should autocomplete.)
 ```
 cd 28-0000075dd99c
 ```
-then exicuting the following code, the following last value of the following output (t=xxxxx)
+Then exicuting the following code, the following last value of the following output (t=xxxxx)
 indicates the current temperature - well sortof.
 Take t=xxxx / 1000 to calcuate the celsius temperature.
 ```
 cat w1_slave
 ```
 Within our n8.cpp program, code is provided that will take t=xxxxx as an input value and properly
-display a degrees Fahrenheit value.
+display a current Fahrenheit value.

 ## Running the tests

-Calling the CSCI-205-Final folder we can now run the  ./n8blinky script  with different flags (s - light status, o - turn light on, f - turn light off, b - blink light a designated amount of times and t - check temperature)
+Calling the CSCI-205-Final folder we can now run the "./n8blinky" script  with different flags (s - light status, o - turn light on, f - turn light off, b - blink light a designated amount of times and t - check temperature)
+First we will need to make the script executable, then we can run it using "./"

 ```
 cd /home/pi/CSCI-205-Final
+sudo chmod+x n8blinky
 ./n8blinky s
 ```
+Try the other flags on your own using the same method!

-Run ./n8blinky without a flag to get menu.
+Now run ./n8blinky without a flag to get menu.

 ```
 ./n8blinky